LRDPRDX/OWON-Oscilloscope-Parser/README.md

 # TODO's
 - [ ] Add polarity to channel
-- [ ] Add a class to draw waveforms
+- [ ] Create a class to draw waveforms
 - [ ] Add a real example of using `TreeCreator`

 # Test plots